 Sexuality is another important aspect of the second chakra.
-Svadisthana affects emotional aspects of sexuality for men and both physical and emotional aspects of sexuality for women.
+Svadisthana affects the emotional aspects of sexuality for men and both physical and emotional aspects of sexuality for women.

-Many life experiences can impact the vitality of the second chakra from living in a volatile household to being made to feel guilty about pleasure to restriction of movement as a young child.
+Many life experiences can impact the vitality of the second chakra, from living in a volatile household to being made to feel guilty about pleasure to restriction of movement as a young child.

 Seeing our adult self as a healthy sensual being is integral to talking about the sacral chakra.

-Desire is a spiritual emotional impulse that inspires us to embrace change.
+Desire is a spiritual, emotional impulse that inspires us to embrace change.
 When we are in touch with our desires, we feel the impetus and longing to move forward.
-A balanced sacral chakra has the capacity for satisfaction and physical pleasure from all of our senses; the smell of gardenia on the breeze, a cool drink on a hot day, a loving hug from someone dear to us.
+A balanced sacral chakra has the capacity for satisfaction and physical pleasure from all of our senses; the smell of gardenia on the breeze, a cool drink on a hot day, or a loving hug from someone dear to us.